safesoftware/FMEData/readme.txt

 Exercises
 ---------
-The data and workspaces herein relate to FME 2015 training, tutorials and demonstations If you would like further details on our training sessions, please contact a sales representative at (604) 501-9985 x287, e-mail sales@safe.com or visit http://www.safe.com/training
+The data and workspaces herein relate to FME 2016 training, tutorials and demonstations If you would like further details on our training sessions, please contact a sales representative at (604) 501-9985 x287, e-mail sales@safe.com or visit http://www.safe.com/training

 Versions
 --------
-FMEData: v15.1.1 (17th March 2015 - Careful now!)
+FMEData v16

+See GitHub branches for specific revisions and other versions of this dataset

 Document and Copyright Information